Stewart and Pat Kwoh

 Courtney grew up in Hawai‘i, where educators, elders, and family members affirmed her identity as a young Asian American Pacific Islander woman through counter narratives that centered the AAPI experience.
 In joining the Asian American Education Project, Courtney hopes to equip teachers to create affirming, inclusive spaces for all students.
 Currently, Courtney lives in San Antonio, Texas and enjoys playing soccer, surfing, hiking, and spending time with her husband and dog.

-Midwest East Coast Regional Coordinator
+Consulting Instructor & East Coast Regional Coordinator

 Laura Prabhakar